 Understanding how plant phenology is affected in space and time by climatic trends and accurately forecasting its trajectory is crucial for planning mitigation strategies.
 Remote sensing tools, like satellite imaging technology, allow for analyses of phenological patterns over time and broad spatial extents.
 Data obtained via remote sensing also make identifying drivers of these patterns possible.
 For example, plant phenology is highly dependent upon environmental cues and rising global temperatures are expected to have strong impacts.
 In fact, research indicates that trends in spring phenology have changed noticeably in recent decades, coinciding with rising temperatures (White et al 2009).
 Growing seasons are getting longer and starting earlier in many regions (Hamunyela et al 2013, Zhang et al 2014).
 If these trends are shared worldwide and continue, they could have devastating impacts on ecosystems by altering species interactions and environmental processes (Peñuelas & Filella 2001, Post et al 2008).
 There is a critical need for accurately predicting phenology from climatic drivers to prepare for effects of these alterations.
 It is also important to identify specific regions and biomes that might be especially sensitive to changes in climatic drivers in the future.

-Using remotely sensed data to answer questions about phenology comes with a series of associated challenges.
-All remote sensing data suffers from the “point vs. pixel” problem wherein a pixel of satellite data does not perfectly correspond to a true geographic location.
+Using remotely sensed data to answer questions about phenology poses a series of associated challenges.
+All remote sensing data suffer from the “point vs. pixel” problem wherein a pixel of satellite data does not perfectly correspond to a true geographic location.
 Imaging error results in measurements taken from one pixel at multiple time points to cover slightly different geographical areas, which fail to be truly representative of the underlying points (White et al 2009).
 An additional challenge inherit to phenology specifically is that satellite derived land surface phenology (LSP) is not identical to plant phenology.
 LSP is nonetheless a useful proxy for species averaged plant phenology because the two are highly correlated (Zhang et al 2003, de Beurs & Henebry 2005).
 However, conclusions from pixel level LSP trends often contradict those made from ground observations (though there has been some effort to address this: see Hamunyela et al 2013 and Melaas et al 2016).
 The challenges outlined above can be addressed with improved satellite accuracy, ground truthing, and proper calculation of phenology metrics from the spectral data but one additional challenge remains largely unaddressed.

 Perhaps the most crucial challenge facing predictions of global phenology is the presence of spatial and temporal autocorrelation.
 An appropriate statistical model for a set of spatially distributed time series recognizes that observations are non-independent in both space and time.
 Unlike the challenges mentioned above, there has been little research that convincingly accounts for both types of autocorrelation when testing large-scale hypotheses (de Beurs et al 2015, Ives et al unpublished).
 This failure could help account for the contradiction between trends in remotely sensed LSP and ground observations.
 However, Ives et al (unpublished) showed that their new method can correctly account for both types of autocorrelation in broad-scale remote sensing hypothesis tests.
 The method appropriately differentiates between real trends in a spatially distributed variable over time and stochastic variation.
 With modification, the method could be adapted to test the effects of climatic drivers on phenology and make comparisons among regions.